 d.
 The Licensee shall monitor ground water quality in accordance with the GWCOMR (Attachment D).

-2. In order for the Licensee to seek Conditions of Certification applying any water quality criteria different from those promulgated in rule, in addition to that described in B. 1. above, the following procedure shall be followed:
+2. In order for the Licensee to seek Conditions of Certification applying any water quality criteria different from those promulgated in rule, in addition to that described in paragraph B. 1. above, the following procedure shall be followed:

 a.
-The Licensee must file a petition for modification with the DEP SCO including the alternate compliance level and demonstrations listed in Rule 62-520.500, F.A.C.
+The Licensee must file a petition for Modification with the DEP SCO including the alternate compliance level and demonstrations listed in Rule 62-520.500, F.A.C.

 b.
-The SCO will coordinate review by the affected DEP Division/District office under the procedures for modification set forth in Section 403.516, F.A.C.
+The SCO will coordinate review by the affected DEP Division/District office under the procedures for Modification set forth in Section 403.516, F.A.C.

 c.
 The SCO shall issue a Notice of Intent and draft Final Order granting the petition, denying the petition, or granting the petition in part and modifying the Conditions of Certification accordingly.
 The Department will provide public notice of its intended action/s in the Florida Administrative Registrar (FAR) along with an opportunity for an administrative hearing under Sections 120.569 and 130.57, F.S.
 The petitioner shall, on or about the same time that notice is published in the FAR, publish this same notice in a newspaper of general circulation in the area affected.